 - Pour or spoon the pie filling evenly over the batter.
 Do not stir.

-- Bake at 350 degrees about 30 minutes, or until it is bubbling and a crust has formed and browned.
+- Bake for about 30 minutes, until the cobbler is bubbling and a crust has formed and browned.